BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 involving joins with the relevant tables.

 **Feature Name:** ​ Time Off Dialogues
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 Vanilla javascript + React.
 Possible but doubtful use of React Portal.
 **What are the costs and benefits of using this solution?**
 This is a straightforward prompt for the user to approve and decline time off requested.
 The